Vrungel322/JAVA---libGDX/README.md

 # JAVA---libGDX
-You neet to open this in Android Studio and run it on Android or Desktop, if you want.
+You need to open this in Android Studio and run it on Android or Desktop, if you want.